swfiua/blume/doc/universal.rst

 Sky localisation data can be obtained from the ligo database: https://gracedb.ligo.org

-The data comes in the form of *.fits* which use the *healpix* format.
+The data comes in the form of *.fitz* which use the *healpix* format.
 This gives a full sky map with each pixel representing an equal area.

 These work with phase, time and amplitude from the detectors which